Calvin Throckmorton: Carolina Panthers

 On August 30, 2023, Throckmorton was claimed off waivers by the Carolina Panthers.
 He was waived on November 14.

 Tennessee Titans

 On November 15, 2023, Throckmorton was claimed off waivers by the Tennessee Titans.

 Denver Broncos

 On April 1, 2024, Throckmorton signed with the Denver Broncos.
 On August 27, he was released by the Broncos and signed to the practice squad the following day.
 On November 1, he was promoted to the active roster to serve as the Broncos' backup center while Alex Forsyth filled in as the starter for an injured Luke Wattenberg.
 On November 26, he was waived and signed to the practice squad the following day.

 Throckmorton signed a reserve/future contract with Denver on January 13, 2025.
 On August 26, Throckmorton was released by the Broncos as part of final roster cuts and signed to the practice squad the following day.
 On October 14, he was promoted to the active roster.
+On December 18, Throckmorton was waived and then re-signed to the practice squad.
+On December 25, Throckmorton was promoted to the active roster again.
+The following day, he was waived again and re-signed to the practice squad.

+On January 26, 2026, Throckmorton would once again sign a reserve/future contract with the Broncos, remaining with the team.
+On August 30, Throckmorton was released by the Broncos; he was re-signed to the practice squad the next day.